RandyGaul/cute_framework/doc/protocol.md

 The *challenge request packet* is sent from the server as a part of the connection handshake process.
 This challenge response sequence is used to prevent IP spoofing and *connect token packet* sniffing.
 For more information about how, see the [Sending Challenge Response](#sending-challenge-response) section.

 The `challenge nonce` is an incrementing counter starting at 0, initialized upon server restart.
+Increment the nonce once after each challenge packet is created.

 The `challenge bytes` are simply 256 bytes of data.
 The data can be anything, including randomized bits.
 Exactly what bits are the `challenge bytes` is left to the implementation.
 To fulfill the purpose of this packet, the client merely needs to decrypt the packet with the `server to client` key, encrypt it with the `client to server key`, and send it back to the server.
 The contents of the `challenge bytes` are ignored by the client.
 This packet is intentionally smaller than the *connect token packet* to prevent [DDoS amplification](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).